The Victorian Government is committed to supporting economic development and advancing self-determination for Aboriginal communities.

 The Review of the Aboriginal Lands Act 1970 (the Act) aligns with this commitment and forms part of our journey towards achieving Voice, Treaty and Truth.

 About the Act

-The Aboriginal Lands Act 1970 (Act) was created in response to the Lake Tyers and Framlingham Aboriginal communities’ struggle for land rights.
-The Act granted freehold title over two former Victorian mission sites, Framlingham and Lake Tyers, to the residents of each community.
+The Act was created in response to the Framlingham and Lake Tyers Aboriginal communities’ advocacy for land rights.
+The Act granted freehold title to the residents of each community over two former Victorian mission sites - Framlingham in Southwest Victoria and Lake Tyers in Gippsland.

 Review of the Act